SIAG/Supercomputing Career Prize

 The SIAM Activity Group on Supercomputing (SIAG/SC) Career Prize, established in 2009, is awarded to an outstanding senior researcher who has made broad and distinguished contributions to the field of algorithms research and development for parallel scientific and engineering computing.

-The SIAG/SC Prize Committee will select the recipient.
-This committee will consist of a panel of at least five SIAG/SC members and will oversee all SIAG/SC prizes to be awarded at the next SIAM Conference on Parallel Processing for Scientific Computing.
+The recipient will be selected by the SIAG/SC Prize Committee on the Career and the Early Career Prizes.
+This committee will consist of a panel of at least five SIAG/SC members and will oversee both the SIAG/SC Career Prize and the SIAG/SC Early Career Prize to be awarded at the next SIAM Conference on Parallel Processing for Scientific Computing.
 The SIAG Chair, in consultation with the other officers, will form a list of at least five SIAG/SC members to serve on the prize selection committee, will designate the chair, and will submit the list to the SIAM Vice President at Large (SIAM VP) for approval prior to inviting the committee members to serve.
 The SIAG officers will seek to ensure a diverse composition of the prize committee in research area, gender, geography, employment sector (industry, national laboratories, universities), and under-represented groups.

 The term of office will be from the date of appointment until the date of the award.